Pav bhaji

-Pav bhaji (Marathi : पाव भाजी) is a fast food dish from India consisting of a thick vegetable curry (bhaji) served with a soft bread roll (pav).
-It originated in the city of Mumbai.
+Pav bhaji, or pao bhaji (Marathi : पाव भाजी pāʋ bhājī) is a staple food of India, consisting of a thick spicy vegetable curry (bhaji) served with a soft, buttered bread roll (pav).
+It is typically served either as a street snack or main dish, and originates from the city of Mumbai in Maharashtra.

 History

 The dish originated as a fast lunchtime dish for textile mill workers in Mumbai.
 Pav bhaji was later served at restaurants throughout the city.
 Pav bhaji is now offered at outlets from simple hand carts to formal restaurants in India and abroad.

 Preparation

 Pav bhaji is a spiced mixture of mashed vegetables in a thick gravy served with bread.
-Vegetables in the curry may commonly include potatoes, onions, carrots, chillies, peas, bell peppers and tomatoes.
+Vegetables in the curry may commonly include potatoes, onions, carrots, chillies, peas, bell peppers, egg plant, cabbage and tomatoes.
 Street sellers usually cook the curry on a flat griddle (tava) and serve the dish hot.
 A soft white bread roll is the usual accompaniment to the curry, but this does not preclude the use of other bread varieties such as chapati, roti or brown bread.